warmana/cloudant-docs-fork/source/includes/api/_database.md

 #### The `since` argument

 The `since` argument enables you to get a list of changes that occurred _after_ a specified sequence identifier.
-In other words,
-using `since` means that the change list includes all updates made after the sequence identifier.
 If the `since` identifier is 0 (the default), or omitted, the request returns all changes.